chimera-linux/cports/CONTRIBUTING.md

 for templates, since those need testing.
 Therefore, if you do not know at least the basics of Git, use some of the public resources to get familiar.

+Also read `USING_GIT.md` if you are unfamiliar with Git.

 Once you have that, clone your fork and prepare the changes.

 ## Preparing your changes